11-week-old baby milestones, sleep, feeding and what to expect this week plus expert tips

 Cooing and communication

 While they won’t be talking for a while, by 11 weeks, you may notice they respond to your chatter or your singing, often cooing in the most adorable way when you leave them time to reply.
+"Babies learn through imitation and by laying your baby on your lap with your knees up and talking to them."
 It’s a great start to developing language, as well as chatting to them when they’re happy and excitable, as your voice is by far their favourite to hear.

 Personality development

 As your baby starts to make regular faces and sounds, you’ll notice them developing a little personality.
-This is an adorable, special time when you’ll start to see your baby’s characteristics coming to life.
-Allow them to watch your facial expressions and respond to theirs, it will help them understand social interaction better.
+Let them to watch your facial expressions and respond to theirs, it will help them understand social interaction better.
+Heidi says "They will start to imitate faces and sounds back to you.
+For example, sticking your tongue out.
+Try it and see!"

 Feeding and nutrition for 11-week-old baby